Exploring Characteristics, Capacity, and Collaboration of the Social Non-Profit Sector

 Research Rationale & Target User Groups

 The non-profit sector has a substantial presence in our communities, creating meaningful employment and greatly contributing to individual and collective health and well-being.
 In order to sustain this important work and achieve greater success in outcomes, organizations are finding innovative and more intentional ways of working and working together.
 The literature is rich with information about the benefits of social innovation, collaboration, and collective impact.
 Forming and managing an intentional network allows for the ability to adapt, experiment, and invent, with structures in place to mobilize collective energy and resources.

 - What are the key characteristics of social non-profit organizations and what financial and human resources are in place within the region?

 - What challenges and opportunities is the region’s non-profit social sector experiencing?

 - In what ways are the region’s social non-profit organizations advancing rural development through innovation and collaboration?

 - What are the strengths and limitations of our region’s non-profit social sector network?

-RDI conducted an online survey of social sector organizations in summer 2015.
-Key informant interviews and follow up groups are a second stage.
-The research employs a participatory, embedded case study approach using descriptive statistics and grounded theory to code qualitative data.
-An advisory group of representatives from the social sector is providing insight throughout the research design, implementation, and dissemination of findings.
-As an applied research project, outcomes include possible next steps for improving the function, sustainability and impact of the social sector in the Columbia Basin-Boundary.
+RDI conducted an online survey of social sector organizations, followed by key informant interviews, and a series of focus groups.
+The research employed a participatory, embedded case study approach using descriptive statistics and grounded theory to code qualitative data.
+An advisory group of representatives from the social sector across the region provided insight throughout the research design, implementation, and mobilization of findings.
+As an applied research project, outcomes include possible next steps for improving the function, sustainability, and impact of the social sector in the Columbia Basin-Boundary.

 Key Activities and Timelines